bright/new-www/content/blog/2017-12-08-coremotion-pedometer-swift.md

 ---
-layout: post
-title: Implementing a simple pedometer using Swift
-excerpt: >-
-  Core Motion is well-known iOS framework.
+excerpt: Core Motion is well-known iOS framework.
 As we could read in [docs](https://developer.apple.com/documentation/coremotion) it process accelerometer, gyroscope, pedometer environemnt-related events.
 In this post I want to focus on pedometer events and how to handle it.